 - How do we decide whether to give up, or soldier on?
 That will be unique to you and your agency.
 But I’d start by considering what it might take to stabilize your agency.
 For some it’s working 50-60 hours a week for a few months.
 For others, it might require working 80-100 hours a week for months on end.
 Are you willing to do what it takes to make it happen?
 You (and your business partner[s] and your romantic partner) can help you decide, along with your therapist and/or business coach.

 - What client industries are thriving right now?
 I’m not sure anyone is “thriving” right now; I’m hearing concerns from agency leaders around the world, across a range of client industries.
-And it’s certainly not a time to drop your positioning to chase a hot industry.
-But I’d expect strong performance in areas like personal injury law, payday lending, remote meeting software, and bankruptcy support.
+And if you’ve built a brand around a strong positioning, I wouldn’t recommend dropping it to chase a hot industry.
+But I’d expect strong performance in areas like personal injury law, payday lending, remote events, healthtech, and bankruptcy support.

 - Is now a good time to acquire another agency?
 Maybe, but I wouldn’t invest major cash unless you already have 12+ months of cash in reserves today.
 Consider that current acquisitions might be more of an “acqui-hire” situation, where you effectively take over another agency’s client base and payroll obligations (rather than a formal equity acquisition).